yingzhang0897/yingzhang0897/README.md

 # 👋 Hi there!
-I'm Ying Zhang, or you can call me August.
+I'm Ying Zhang, or you can call me August

 ## 💡 About Me